 Biography

-Hannah von Wiehler is a trailblazing conductor and scholar who leads orchestras across Europe, the USA, and China, and served for 8 years as Music Director of the UK’s Orchestra VOX.
+Hannah von Wiehler is a trailblazing conductor who leads orchestras across Europe, the USA, and Asia, and served for 8 years as Music Director of the UK’s Orchestra VOX.

 As Music Director of Orchestra VOX, her daring programming has included UK premieres of works by Caroline Shaw, Steve Reich, and Harrison Birtwistle, an ambitious double-bill opera of Poulenc’s La Voix Humaine and Schoenberg’s Erwartung, and multimedia performances such as her original project, Ophelia: an exploration of the psychological intricacies of Shakespeare’s character Ophelia from Hamlet, featuring the music of composers Hans Abrahamsen, Sergei Prokofiev, and fused elements of film and live theatre.
 Throughout her tenure, she also prioritised experimenting with friendly, non-traditional performance spaces in order to encourage wider community access to classical music, and as such the orchestra has performed in homeless shelters, hospitals, nursing homes, refugee detention centres, and even bars, in addition to traditional concert halls.